Braid (band): Second reunion and No Coast: 2011–present

 On January 25, 2011 it was announced on Punknews.org that Braid were reuniting permanently to record a new 12-inch for Polyvinyl Records.
 On May 4, 2011, the band announced their first comeback show since 2004 at the Metro on August 27, 2011 and would also play at Pygmalion Music Festival on September 24, 2011, part of the Polyvinyl Records fifteenth anniversary celebration.

 On June 10, 2011, the band released a song titled "The Right Time", the first from their forthcoming EP, and gave the entire EP to people who pre-ordered on the Polyvinyl web store.
 The new EP titled Closer to Closed, their first release in 11 years, was released on August 16, 2011, to mixed reviews.

 December 22, 2011 was Braid's 600th show.
 The event, held at Turner Hall Ballroom in Milwaukee, was a Toys for Tots benefit show.
 Event-goers who brought a new, unwrapped toy would receive a commemorative poster.
 Braid shared the night with Smoking Popes and in addition to announcing further touring, a new release was announced.

 On April 6, 2012, the band announced that they were going to play at the acclaimed Gainesville, Florida festival, The Fest.
 On August 10, 2012, Braid played at Union Transfer in Philadelphia, PA with polyvinyl label mate Owen.
 On November 3, 2012, Braid played two shows as a part of the 2012 Fun Fun Fun Fest in Austin, Texas.

 On September 18, 2013, Braid announced that they had signed with Topshelf Records as well as the release of a new studio album in 2014.
 It was revealed on March 24, 2014 that the album was mastered and completed.
 The album, No Coast, was released on July 8, 2014 (their first LP in 16 years) to positive reviews.

 Though they did not formally disband again, the band went inactive until February 2023 when they announced a 25th-anniversary remaster of Frame & Canvas and an accompanying U.S. tour with the album being played in full, mostly taking place in September.
-On September 15th, 2023, Braid performed at Riot Fest, playing Frame and Canvas in its entirety.
-In October of 2024, the band played at the Best Friends Forever festival in Nevada.
+On September 15, 2023, Braid performed at Riot Fest, playing Frame and Canvas in its entirety.
+In October 2024, the band played at the Best Friends Forever festival in Nevada.
+On July 18, 2026, they played Quiet Steps Festival in Leeds, England.

 Musical style and influences

 Braid's music has been described as post-hardcore, post-punk, punk rock, emo, Midwest emo, and math rock.
 Braid have cited numerous bands as influences, including Gauge, Shudder to Think, Fugazi, Jawbreaker, Jawbox, Samiam, Hoover, and Indian Summer.

-Braid are known for putting on a high-energy live show.
-Get Up Kids frontman Matt Pryor has described their performance style as "[e]nergetic, but that’s underselling it.
+During their initial run, Braid were known for putting on a high-energy live show.
+Get Up Kids frontman Matt Pryor has described their performance style at the time as "[e]nergetic, but that's underselling it.
 They come from a Fugazi school of punk performance.
 A lot of jumping, landing in weird places.
 A lot of disregard for the safety of your body."